bboro/timezone_detect/README.txt

 ================================================================================
  INSTALLATION
 ================================================================================

-This module has no special installation requirements.
+Note: The jsTimezoneDetect library which this module uses is included in the module download: there is no need to download or install the library separately.

+This module is designed to be "set it and forget it": it does not require any special installation or configuration beyond enabling the module.
+It defaults to setting a user's timezone automatically at login if their timezone is not yet set.

+If desired, there are a couple of options that can be configured by visiting admin/config/regional/timezone_detect .

 For general instruction on how to install and update Drupal modules see
 <http://drupal.org/getting-started/install-contrib>.

 ================================================================================
  CONFIGURATION